vsoch/arxiv-equations/README.md

 # Equation Analysis

 This is development of simple analysis to parse a set of papers from [arxiv](https://arxiv.org/help/bulk_data).
+Our goals are the following:

+ - to classify equations into groups based on domains of knowledge (math or methods).
+We will do this by using equations from wikipedia methods pages as a gold standard, and then word2vec (or similar) to represent an equation as a vector.
+ - to classify papers into groups based on the equations, the idea being that a paper mapped to a domain of knowledge can help us to understand:
+    - the domains that are assocated with different kinds of math and methods
+    - gaps / potential for working on a method for a domain that hasn't been tried yet
+    - understanding of what kinds of math are used (and to what degree) across domains, to drive development of Penrose

+## Step 1.
+Testing Extraction
-We will use one *.tar, a collection of papers from a particular month and year, extracted in the folder [0801](0801) to mean (I think) 2001-08 or January of 2008.
+We will use one *.tar, a collection of papers from a particular month and year, extracted to a local folder `0801` (not included in the repository) to mean January of 2008.
+The arxiv files were obtained in bulk and procesed both locally and on the Sherlock cluster.
 The folder was generated from the tar as follows:

 ```bash
 tar -xvf 0801.tar